rafageist/proposal-multiple-catch-when/README.md

-# ECMAScript Universal and Conditional "catch" blocks with the new "when" Keyword
+# ECMAScript Universal and conditional "catch" blocks with the new "when" keyword

 ## Introduction